 Chichester Cathedral - its history and its art.

-The history of Chichester Cathedral begins in 681 when Saint Wilfrid brought Christianity to Sussex and established a Cathedral in Selsey, a small community south of Chichester.
+The history of Chichester Cathedral began in 681 after Saint Wilfrid brought Christianity to Sussex.

 Richard of Wych, bishop of Chichester from 1245 - 1253, was canonized in 1262 when plans were made to move his body from its first burial place in the Nave to the Retroquire.
 The ceremony of translation took place on 16 June 1276, in the presence of King Edward I. From that day until the shrine was destroyed in 1538, the Shrine of St Richard attracted pilgrims from all over England and beyond.
 In 1930 an alter was restored to the site of the shrine.

-Chichester Cathedral is famous for its modern art which was commissioned mainly during the late 20th century.
+The Cathedral is unique in its collection of 20th-century paintings, sculpture and glass.
 These include a window by Marc Chagall, a tapestry by John Piper and a painting by Graham Sutherland.
-However the art in the Cathedral is not all modern, it also contains some wonderful early objects including the 12th century Lazarus Reliefs and the Lambert Barnard paintings.
+However the art in the Cathedra lalso contains some wonderful early objects including the 12th century Lazarus Reliefs and the Lambert Barnard paintings.
 One of the delights of the building is the successful fusion of the ancient and the modern.